 WASHINGTON, DC - Today, Rep. Grace F. Napolitano (D-El Monte) introduced H.R.
 2529, the Mental Health for Latinos Act, directing the Substance Abuse and Mental Health Services Administration (SAMHSA) to develop and implement an outreach and education strategy to promote behavioral and mental health among Hispanic and Latino populations.

 (WASHINGTON, DC) Today, U.S. Rep. Grace F. Napolitano (D-CA-32) and U.S. Senator Jeff Merkley (D-OR) re-introduced the Immigrants’ Mental Health Act (H.R.
 2480, S. 1100).
 Their bicameral legislation is a product of Congressional delegation trips to U.S.

-(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte), released the following statement on the killing of George Floyd:
+(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) released the following statement on President Biden’s American Jobs Plan: